 Common myths about Baby-Friendly Hospital Initiative

-I have stacks of 3 x 5 cards where attendees in my 90-hour course have written Baby-Friendly Hospital Initiative questions.
+I have stacks of 3 x 5 cards where students from my Lactation Education Course have written Baby-Friendly Hospital Initiative questions.
 Yes, by now, I have thousands of questions.
 Many boil down to these myths:

 - Formula-feeding parents need to bring their own formula to the hospital.
 (No, not true.)